-You can create a logo in numerous ways, and it isn’t expensive.
-Using a logo maker is probably the cheapest way these are automated logo designers.
+You can create a logo in numerous ways, and it isn’t expensive if you use an online logo maker.
 Once you start making some money you can go for a more expensive logo, but while you are starting out a logo maker will do the job.

 Although a logo is important don’t over think it.
 Some people get stuck on this step for weeks.
 There is really no need.
-Design something that looks the part and that your happy enough with and move on.
+Design a logo that looks the part and that your happy enough with and move on.

 5. Create a website and social profiles